The SQL

 The NULL value can cause problems when selecting data, however, because when comparing an unknown value to any other value, the result is always unknown and not included in the final results.

-You must use the IS NULL or IS NOT NULL operators in order to check for a NULL value.
+IS NOT NULL operators in order to check for a NULL value.

 Consider following table, CUSTOMERS having following records: